 Before you begin, review the following important information:

 Supported Version and Edition Upgrades: Verify that you can upgrade to your desired version of SQL Server from your version of the Windows operating system and version of SQL Server.
 For example, you cannot upgrade directly from a SQL Server 2005 failover clustering instance to SQL Server 2014 (12.x) or upgrade a failover cluster instance running on Windows Server 2003.

 Choose a Database Engine Upgrade Method: Select the appropriate upgrade method and steps based on your review of supported version and edition upgrades and also based on other components installed in your environment to upgrade components in the correct order.

 Plan and Test the Database Engine Upgrade Plan: Review the release notes and known upgrade issues, the pre-upgrade checklist, and develop and test the upgrade plan.

 Hardware and Software Requirements for Installing SQL Server: Review the software requirements for installing SQL Server.
 If additional software is required, install it on each node before you begin the upgrade process to minimize any downtime.

 Perform a rolling upgrade or update

-To upgrade a SQL Server failover cluster to SQL Server 2019 (15.x), use SQL Server setup to upgrade each failover cluster node, one at a time, starting with the passive nodes.
-As you upgrade each node, it is left out of the possible owners of the failover cluster.
-If there is an unexpected failover, the upgraded nodes do not participate in the failover until cluster resource group ownership is moved to an upgraded node by SQL Server setup.
+To upgrade a SQL Server failover cluster instance, use SQL Server setup to upgrade each node participating in the failover cluster instance, one at a time, starting with the passive nodes.
+As you upgrade each node, it is left out of the possible owners of the failover cluster instance.
+If there is an unexpected failover, the upgraded nodes do not participate in the failover until Windows Server failover cluster role ownership is moved to an upgraded node by setup.